-The image-based installation uses visual fragments of organic materials, collected in natural reserve areas, next to a railway track and alongside busy pedestrian walkways.
-Those fragments are printed on textile fabrics to create a fictional natural landscape.
+For this image-based installation, I use visual fragments of organic materials which I collected in natural reserve areas, next to a railway track and alongside busy pedestrian walkways.
+Those fragments are printed on textile fabrics to create an artificial natural landscape.

 What is nature?
-What is real and what is made?
+What is raw and what is made?
 Where and how do we believe to access nature?

 2019 - 2022. digital print on chiffon, digital print on satin. dimensions variable.